Trump launches bizarre jealous rant at Dominion payout: ‘I am entitled to NOTHING?’

 Related video: Former White House lawyer Ty Cobb predicts Trump will go jail

-Donald Trump launched into a bizarre rant on Truth Social about the payout to Dominion Voting Systems on Truth Social.
+Donald Trump launched into a bizarre rant on Truth Social about the payout to Dominion Voting Systems.

 “So Dominion gets almost a Billion Dollars and I, after years of Fake News, Hoaxes, Scams, and Investigations, am entitled to NOTHING?
 Is that really the way it’s supposed to work?
 I don’t think so!” the former president wrote on Tuesday.